Over 1 day

 - Examine the cabinet drawers and doors from the front to check alignment.

 These instructions are based on common cabinet installation methods.
 Read the manufacturer's directions on any cabinet installation project and use the recommended installation method for that product.
 This may include hardware or methods in addition to what is outlined here.
 The tools to install kitchen cabinets are fairly common for any DIY household.
-However, you can rent anything you might be missing.
+However, you can rent anything you might be missing with The Home Depot tool and truck rental.

 If you are still considering new kitchen cabinets vs. refinishing old cabinets, know that cabinet refacing products are available for all kitchen cabinet styles, including kitchen islands, custom kitchen cabinets or ready-to-assemble kitchen cabinets.
 If tackling kitchen cabinets as a DIY project seems overwhelming, use our cabinet installation services and get professional help.